BobaZooba/xllm/GUIDE.md

 The input values of this method are cls from `MyDataset` and `Config`.
 By default, the default config from `xllm` is
 used: `from xllm import Config`

+It's a `classmethod`, so you can use it without creating an instance of the class.

 The `get_data` method should return a tuple of two elements: **training data** and **eval data**.
 These data should be lists of type `RawSample`. `RawSample`, in turn, is simply an alias for the following